 living poetry lie in music and the common life, rather than in the fragmented

 bizarre, and that rhyme, structure, and lucidity are timeless attributes of

 enduring poetry, he offered his own lyrics as tributes to life's ancient

 ironies, the earth's patient resilience, the impudence of lovers, the wondrous

 eyes of children, and the cunning of that soft-shoed thief, Time.
 Below are a

-Before we explore Leslie Mellichamp's poetry, let it be quickly mentioned that
+Before we explore Leslie Mellichamp's poetry, let me quickly mention that

-The Lyric is still in publication, now edited by Jean Mellichamp Milliken,
+The Lyric is still in publication, now edited by Leslie's daughter, Jean

 encourage all THT visitors to consider a subscription to The Lyric, and

-we support The Lyric in its many worthwhile endeavors. —MRB
+we support The Lyric in its many worthwhile endeavors. — Michael R.

 The Earth and I